davrot/pytutorial/README.md

 * [How to take advantage of a learning rate scheduler for your non-Pytorch project](pytorch/scheduler_special/README.md)

 ## Matlab: Basics

+{: .topic-optional}
-(This pages are in a rough state. e.g. equations are broken.
-Don't know why...)
+This pages are in a rough state. e.g. equations are broken.
+Don't know why...

 * [Basic Structure of a Computer](matlab/1/README.md)
 * [Representation of Numbers in the Computer](matlab/2/README.md)
 * [Basic Commands and Variables](matlab/3/README.md)